 Your boss will find it hard to argue with you if you can demonstrate that your role is worth more, that you’re dedicated to it, and that you’ve been engaged with professional development.
 And if they do say No, guess what – you’ve already improved your value and your profile in the industry, and you’re in a stronger position to look for a new job.

-For a closer look on how to improve your profile and approach your boss for a raise, work through this new infographic from resume.io.
+For a closer look at how to improve your profile and approach your boss for a raise, work through this new infographic from resume.io.
 Life is short, and if your boss doesn’t value the work you do, it’s up to you to prove her wrong!